naoki-takata/paperX/CONTRIBUTING.md

 Thank you for your interest in contributing to paperx!
 This document provides guidelines and information for contributors.

-## Code of Conduct

-This project adheres to the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
-By participating, you are expected to uphold this code.

 ## Getting Started

 ### Prerequisites